Year-End Accounting Checklist for Your Small Business

 This means that your over/underapplied amounts are zeroed out across all income statement accounts.

-Once you enter all of your adjusting journal entries into your ledgers, it’s time to move on to the final step of compiling each income statement account for the year provided by various sources.
+Once you enter all of your adjusting journal entries into your ledgers, you can compile each income statement account for the year provided by various sources.
 This statement will include revenue from invoices and payments received minus amounts applied to accounts such as bad debts.

 Close Out All Your Books